Eugenia Nobel: The Shanghai Ghetto

 After Japan's surrender, Shanghai's stateless refugees faced a further dilemma of how to leave China.
 It was the task of the United Nations Relief and Rehabilitation Administration (UNRRA) to channel this postwar wave of displacement.
 Though most scholarship on UNRRA has focused on its European operations, China received the most aid of any country in the project.
 UNRRA estimated it provided relief to somewhat more than one million internally displaced people there, so relief provided to European refugees such as the Nobels constituted only a small fraction of its work in China.

 Refugees who were categorized as displaced persons, or DPs, could receive UNRRA assistance; they included persecutees (victims of the Axis powers) and displaced people from Allied countries.
 In 1945, Nobel took a leading role in founding and operating an advocacy group called Gemeinschaft der demokratischen Deutschen in Schanghai (Association of Democratic Germans in Shanghai) to help all non-fascist refugees who wanted to return home to Germany.
 It was recognized as the official body of refugees wishing to return to Germany and took on administrative tasks to organize their return.
-The Association successfully lobbied UNNRA to assign ghetto residents DP status.
+The Association successfully lobbied UNRRA to assign ghetto residents DP status.
 The stateless refugees of Shanghai fell into the "persecutee" category.

 On July 25, 1947, the refugees, including the Nobels, boarded the Marine Lynx, an American troop transport vessel.
 They disembarked in Naples and continued their journeys by rail.
 Around 500 returned to Germany and 144 to Austria.